OutSystems/docs-product/src/deliver-mobile/generate-distribute-mobile-app/intro.md

 </div>

-## Configure and Generate a Mobile App Package in Service Studio
+## Configure and Generate a Mobile App Package in Service Studio { #config-generate-service-studio }

 To configure or generate your mobile app package (iOS or Android) in Service Studio, do the following: